-Special State External Appeals Review Process Under the Affordable Care Act effectiveness of a covered benefit; or its determination that a treatment is experimental or investigational) or any claim involving a rescission of coverage (whether or not the rescission has an adverse effect on any particular benefit at this time), relating to insured health benefits (and certain self-funded arrangements which have been allowed by State law to be subject to the State's review rules).
-Please refer to the external appeals table identified here: https://erisaproswraptight.com/r/externalappeals.
+Special State External Appeals Review Process Under the Affordable Care Act benefit; or its determination that a treatment is experimental or investigational) or any claim involving a rescission of coverage (whether or not the rescission has an adverse effect on any particular benefit at this time), relating to insured health benefits (and certain self-funded arrangements which have been allowed by State law to be subject to the State's review rules).
+Please refer to the external appeals table identified here: https://acacmsresources.com/r/appeals.

-You should be aware that the Department of Labor ("DOL") has given States a number of options to implement protections included in the external review process for any Adverse Benefit Determination that involves medical judgment (including, but not limited to, a determination regarding medical necessity, appropriateness, health care setting, level of care or
+You should be aware that the DOL has given States a number of options to implement protections included in the external review process for any Adverse Benefit Determination that involves medical judgment (including, but not limited to, a determination regarding medical necessity, appropriateness, health care setting, level of care or effectiveness of a covered